 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-EKU Libraries presented the second Library Research Award for Undergraduates at the 2015 University Scholars Assembly.
+EKU Libraries presented the third annual Library Research Award for Undergraduates at the 2016 University Scholars Assembly on April 15.
 The Award, made possible by the Friends of EKU Libraries, recognizes students whose research makes expert and creative use of library services, resources, and collections to produce a scholarly or creative work.
 The Award is also supported by the Alpha Eta chapter of Alpha Delta Kappa, an international sorority for women educators.

 David Aeh won the 2016 Library Research Award for Undergraduates first place prize for his research submission, "Investigation of Hand Hygiene and Antibiotic Stewardship Program Effects on Hospital Associated Clostridium Difficile Infections: A Retrospective Study."
 Rachel Gaines was presented with the second place prize and $500 for her research project, "Capital Punishment at Home and Abroad: A Comparative Study on the Evolution of the Use of the Death Penalty in the United States and the United Kingdom."
 Maddy Swiney won the third place prize and $300 for her research submission, "The Effect of Personality on Turnout of Felons."

 To learn more about the Library Research Award for Undergraduates and explore the submissions, visit EKU's Digital Archive, Encompass.